weberBen/semantic-document-retrieval/README.md

 If a database exists then no more file will be indexed.
 Tha app is made to index once a whole directory.

+You can tweak parameters passed to the embeddings model inside function `initialize_embeddings` which simply use `HuggingFaceEmbeddings` from `langchain`.

 # Installation